tristan-white/no-style-please/_posts/2024-04-10-optimizing-amex-hotel-credit.md

 custom_js: fhr
 ---

-American Express likes to flaunt the fact that Platinum Card members receive a $200 hotel credit annualy.
+American Express likes to flaunt the fact that Platinum Card members receive a $200 hotel credit annually.
 It certainly is a great perk, but does it actually help you save money while traveling, or just entice you to spend more?

 Let's look at exactly what this [perk](https://www.americanexpress.com/en-us/travel/benefits/how-to-use-hotel-credit/) gets you:
 - $200 towards Fine Hotels + Resorts (FHR) or The Hotel Collection (THC) [^1]